We’re located in the Glassell Park neighborhood of Los Angeles.

 Production and prototyping took place in our Studio shop.
 Physical prototyping is an important part of our approach, and allows the inherent properties of each material to inform the finished product.
 Watch as Hannah connects the dots between the machines - from the drill press to the jump shear - to create our mirror, which relies on every part to create a coherent, balanced whole.

-Come behind the scenes to see the many skillful hands that help us create our Grain Drums.
-Watch the whole video here.
+Come behind the scenes to see the many skillful hands that help us create our Grain Drums, and peek into the magic of metal spinning.

 During the summer, the structure opens to face the pond.
 With a large open face and a retractable roof, the structure has the ability to open itself up the pleasant island atmosphere.
 To avoid pest problems, an optional zipper-up screen can be put in place.

 During the winter, the roof is closed and a flat packed plywood skin is taken from under the foundation platform and “wrapped” around the walls of the tea house to protect the interior from the extreme Northern climate.
 A large reclaimed barn window illuminates the tea house from the back side.
 The beautiful pane was actually found on sight and incoporated into the design on the fly.

 During childhood years in Cote d’Ivoire and summers in coastal Maine, Brendan fell in love with the functional beauty of working tools and wooden boats.
 His father curated a show called the Art of the Personal Object at the Smithsonian when he was a kid.
 Brendan received a Sculpture degree from Oberlin College in 2001 and a Masters in Industrial Design from RISD in 2009.
 He loves taking tours of factories and the smell of cedar shavings.

 The mirrors are being put to the test in Warby Parker’s New York and Los Angeles stores through November 11th, and will be auctioned off to support Free Arts, which offers free arts education to underserved kids and teens in both cities.
 Visit our mirror in person or bid on it via Paddle8.